1. Talk it through

 As a first step, it can be a good idea to discuss the problem together, if this is something you're both comfortable doing.
 Choose a time when your loved one is receptive, for example, when you have just made a mistake yourself, so you can talk about it as a shared problem.

 When you chat, you can try to gauge their awareness of the problem and the extent of the difficulties they are experiencing.
 Try to discuss it in a neutral and non-judgemental way, putting yourself in the position of supporter and companion.
 If they become defensive, drop the subject and come back to it another time, or speak to the GP alone.
 If you aren't a family member, the GP may not share any information with you, but should always listen to your concerns.
 Read our article on talking to someone with dementia for more guidance.

 2. Visit your GP

 Your loved one’s GP should be the first port of call if you have concerns about memory problems or any of the symptoms mentioned in what is dementia?.

-The GP should ask questions to rule out other causes of memory loss (for example, head injury, stress, medication with side effects, possible infections or any thyroid or vitamin deficiencies).
+The GP should rule out other causes of memory loss (for example, head injury stress, medication with side effects, possible infections or any thyroid or vitamin deficiencies).
 They might also carry out a physical examination and tests to assess mental ability.
-If they suspect that the problems might be caused by a progressive condition such as dementia, the GP may want to review them again in a few weeks’ or months’ time, or refer them to a specialist for an assessment.
+If they suspect a progressive condition, such as dementia, the GP may want to review your loved one in a few weeks' or months' time, or refer them to a specialist for more detailed assessment.